-How often you should change your air filters can depend on the following:
+How regularly you need to replace your air filters could rely on the following:

 - Number of pets

 - Air pollution levels and construction surrounding the residence

 For common 1"–3" air filters, manufacturers usually ask you to change them every 30–90 days.
 If you suffer from light to moderate allergies, you can put in a better air filter or exchange them even more frequently.

 The quick answer to "how often do I have to exchange my air filter?":

 If you don't have a smoker or pets in your home, and your filter is the widely sold 1" filter with a MERV rating of 4, you should be able to wait up to 90 days prior to changing it.